feckmore/surgeon-a/README.md

 ### Ensure dependencies are up to date
 >> NOTE: Use the `-vendor-only` flag to keep Dockerfile dependencies that are not imported in the Go code.

+From the `api/` directory:
 ```
 $ dep ensure -vendor-only
 ```

 ### Run in container using convox
+From the root directory:
 ```
 $ convox start
 ```